 Eagle will save all photos, tags, categories in the library under the designated path.
 The logic to manually back up is the same as how you back up a regular folder/file.
 You can copy Eagle library folder and save it under another directory properly, please refer to the following:

 - Open your library path

-- Paste the folder you copied
+- Paste the folder you just copied

-- After pasting, the backup is complete
+- After the copy is finished, the backup is complete

-Bake up automatically
+Back up automatically

-- Cloud backup
+- Cloud sync + backup